moosejaw/grookey/README.md

 ## Is grookey right for me?

 The primary selling point of grookey is that it can retrieve data from Smogon and send it back in a pretty format within discord.
-Want to know Dragapult's movesets in Sword and Shield?
+Want to know Dragapult's competitive movesets in Sword and Shield?
 No problem:

 ## What other alternatives are there?